Violence Prevention

 The Clean Graffiti Awareness Campaign places of "clean graffiti" messages on sidewalks in areas that see higher rates of violence.

-If you are a representative of a local community-based organization (CBO), nonprofit group, local government agency, health care provider or private sector partner and are interested in joining the Carolina Violence Prevention Collaborative as either a partner or a member, please click this link to complete the web-based Pledge Form.
-Once you complete the Pledge Form, you will receive emails and other notifications from the MCPH Office of Violence Prevention regarding collaborative meetings and other events related to violence prevention and education in our region.
+Local community-based organizations (CBOs), nonprofit groups, local government agencies, health care providers and private sector partners can join the Carolina Violence Prevention Collaborative as either a partner or a member.
+Interested representatives should contact the the CVPC at [email protected] regarding collaborative meetings and other events related to violence prevention and education in our region.

 Perks of Membership and Partnership with the CVPC: